 SOSBench

-A comprehensive benchmark for evaluating LLM safety when handling scientifically sophisticated and potentially hazardous content across six high-risk domains.
+A regulation-grounded, hazard-focused benchmark for evaluating LLM safety on scientifically sophisticated misuse requests across six high-risk domains.

 ⚠️ WARNING: This paper contains information that may be considered offensive.